 There's been a clear preference for outdoor dining in a post-pandemic world.
 While that may be a new trend in some Indian cities, Bengaluru's balmy weather through much of the year has meant that outdoor dining has always been a thing in this city.
 Bengaluru's brilliant blend of restaurants set in gardens, to rooftop lounges with sweeping views of the city's ever-evolving skyline ensures that you're never out of options.
-Whether it's pub grub with your buddies or co-workers (for that welcome break from WFH routines) or a dinner date, we pick some of the city's newer F&B hotspots from different corners of the city that offer a choice of al-fresco dining.
+Whether it's pub grub with your buddies or co-workers (for that welcome break from WFH routines) or a dinner date, we pick some of the city's F&B hotspots from different corners of the city that offer a choice of al-fresco dining.

 1. Wabi Sabi, The Oberoi

-One of Bengaluru's most buzzed new restaurant launches.
+One of Bengaluru's most buzzed restaurant launches.
 Wabi Sabi seeks inspiration from its namesake Japanese philosophy that appreciates the complexity of simplicity - our favourite design element is the 23-carat gold leaf wall.
 The same philosophy extends to the food menu that rounds up exquisite Sashimi and Sushi platters as well as signature dim sums and large Asian plates.
 Do stay for dessert - I'm surely heading back for their Citrus Chocolate crunch that combines yuzu, dark chocolate cream and peanut butter crunch.

 Where: MG Road